Access your Pro+ Content below.

-This article is part of the 19 November 2013
+This article is part of the Computer Weekly issue of 19 November 2013

 Real-time communications standards aim to help more users speak with ease over the internet.
 Computer Weekly looks at how the systems work